ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   the maintenance burden of the CI infrastructure.
-  - In particular, if building the platform takes a reasonable amount of time, but the platform cannot run the testsuite in a timely fashion due to low performance of either native code or accurate emulation, that alone may prevent the platform from qualifying as tier 1.
+  - In particular, if building the platform takes a reasonable amount of time, but the platform cannot run the testsuite in a timely fashion due to low performance, that alone may prevent the platform from qualifying as tier 1.
 - If running the testsuite requires additional infrastructure (such as physical systems running the platform), the platform maintainers must arrange to provide such resources to the Zebra project, to the satisfaction and approval of the